 Think of these points like a jigsaw puzzle.
 To get a complete picture of how good a manager or firm really is, these four Ps need to fit together.
 For a more in-depth look, check out our blog post on researching and evaluating a potential wealth manager.

-And, of course, as we say above, a wealth or asset manager needs to work for and with YOU, and your unique financial situation.
+And, of course, as we say above, an asset or wealth manager needs to work for and with YOU, and your unique financial situation.

 We’ve also compiled a great tip sheet to help you find a wealth manager, full of important questions to keep in mind when going through the process.
 Both of these are solid references to keep bookmarked since it’s important to regularly review your wealth manager/firm.